EMAIL: [email protected] PHONE: 1-877-930-8360

 The most common type of divorce case conducted virtually is an uncontested divorce.
 There are generally four types of uncontested divorce: (1) negotiated divorce; (2) collaborative divorce; (3) cooperative divorce; and (4) mediated divorce.
 All four methods are ideally suited for remote, virtual resolution.

 negotiated divorce occurs when your divorce attorney and your spouse’s divorce attorney meet and confer on the points of contention in your case.
-With the advocacy of each of your attorneys and the final approval of you and your spouse, each party to the divorce makes concessions on terms where appropriate which results in a settlement and swift conclusion of your case.
+With the advocacy of each of your attorneys and the final approval of you and your spouse, each party to the divorce makes concessions on terms where appropriate, which results in a settlement and swift conclusion of your case.

 This is one of the least expensive divorce options because there are no third-party mediators or other professionals utilized in the process.
 A negotiated divorce is ideal when you and your spouse are, for the most part, on the same page about the terms of your divorce and just need assistance getting the details set down in writing.

 In a collaborative divorce, you and your spouse have a divorce team.
 The team is comprised of you, your spouse, and four divorce professionals hired with the goal of a full settlement.
 Collaborative divorces are completely confidential and require no court appearances.
-You and your spouse each have collaboratively-trained divorce attorneys to represent you, and neutral financial and mental health professionals are also brought on board.
+You and your spouse each have collaboratively trained divorce attorneys to represent you, and neutral financial and mental health professionals are also brought on board.
 Collaborative divorce is designed to support the divorcing couple in all areas: legal, financial, and psychological/ emotional.

 If you and your spouse have sensitive issues involved in parting ways, such as: